Satisfactory Academic Progress Policy

 Full-time students must complete at least 12 credit hours per semester, 24 credit hours by the end of the academic year.
 Minimum credit requirements per semester obligate students to be enrolled in a minimum of 12 credit hours each semester in order to retain full-time financial aid eligibility.
 Students enrolled in fewer than 12 credits will be eligible for half-time status financial aid, provided they are enrolled for at least 6 credit hours.
 Any student dropping below half-time attendance may lose eligibility for any financial aid.
 All credit hours must be completed at Linfield College, through an approved consortium agreement or through a foreign study program approved by the college.

-'No credit' designations such as "W" (Withdrawal), "AUD" (Audit) and "IP" (In Progress) are considered attempted but not considered satisfactory completion of a course for the purposes of financial aid.
-Course grades of "I" (Incomplete) require a contingency grade and are treated as both attempted and completed credits.
+‘No credit’ designations such as “W” (Withdrawal), “AUD” (Audit), “I” (Incomplete), and “IP” (In Progress) are considered attempted but not considered satisfactory completion of a course for the purposes of financial aid.
+Course grades of “I” (Incomplete) require a contingency grade and are treated as both attempted and completed credits, if there is a contract on file with the Registrar’s Office with a contingency grade of D- or better.
+If the contingency grade is an “F”, or if no contract is on file with the Registrar’s Office, the “I” will be treated as attempted not completed successfully.
 Students are required to complete the course requirements within the time prescribed by the college.

 Maximum Time Frame

-Full time matriculating students are eligible to receive federal financial aid for a maximum of 150 percent of the time required to complete a degree or certificate program.
+Matriculated students are eligible to receive federal financial aid for a maximum of 150% of the time required to complete a degree or certificate program.
 For example: A minimum of 125 credits are required to earn a baccalaureate degree.
 The maximum number of credits for which a student may be eligible to receive federal financial aid is 187.5 (125 x 150%).
 All credits attempted are included in credits toward completion and are considered in the calculation for maximum time frame eligibility.
 Repeated courses (along with the original attempt) must be counted towards the maximum time frame.
 Students may receive federal financial aid one time for retaking previously passed coursework.
 Students who have attempted more than 150% of the credits required for their program of study are not considered to be making SAP and therefore, are ineligible for financial aid.
-All transfer credits accepted by Linfield College will be included when determining maximum timeframe eligibility as both attempted and completed.
+Also, a student is ineligible when it becomes mathematically impossible for a student to complete their program within 150% of the length of their program.
+All transfer credits accepted by Linfield will be included when determining maximum timeframe eligibility as both attempted and completed.

 Pace of Progression